Vector4-new/RobloxFDLauncherLinux/README.md

   ```
   sudo /opt/lampp/lampp stop
   ```
-  In order to stop the 2022M webserver you need to restart your computer 💀
+  In order to stop the 2022M webserver you need run htop as sudo and "Kill" the UwAmp.exe

   ```
-  sudo reboot now
+  sudo htop
   ```